Yul Brynner: The King and I

 Brynner's role as King Mongkut in The King and I (4,625 times on stage) became his best known.
 He appeared in the original 1951 production opposite Gertrude Lawrence and later touring productions, as well as a 1977 Broadway revival, a London production in 1979, and another Broadway revival in 1985.
-He won the Tony Award for Best Featured Actor in a Musical for the first of these Broadway productions and a special Tony for the last.
+He won the Tony Award for Best Featured Actor in a Musical for the first of these Broadway productions and a Special Tony Award for the last.

 He reprised the role in the 1956 film version, for which he won an Academy Award as Best Actor.
 He also played it in Anna and the King, a short-lived TV series on CBS in 1972.
 Brynner is one of only ten people who have won both a Tony and an Academy Award for the same role.

 In 1951, Brynner shaved his head for his role in The King and I. Following the huge success of the Broadway production and subsequent film, he continued to shave his head for the rest of his life, wearing a wig when it was necessary for a role.
 It was unusual for a man to have a shaven head at the time, and his striking appearance helped to give him an exotic appeal.
 Some fans shaved off their hair to imitate him, and a shaven head was often referred to as the "Yul Brynner look".

 Brynner's second motion picture was a film version of The King and I (1956) with Deborah Kerr, which was a huge success critically and commercially.